mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 ## .sessionWithDevice(tokenId) ##

+Get the sessionToken
+with its verification state
-Get the sessionToken with its matching device info.
+amd matching device info.

 Parameters: